-Our goal this year: to make it from Santander to the airport Astuiras near Gijon and from there flying back to Germany.
-But in the end everything should turn out differently from what we had planned.
+Our goal this year: to make it from Santander to the airport Asturias near Gijon and from there flying back to Germany.
+But in the end, everything should turn out differently from what we had planned.
 More about it later.

-As with any longer hike, after a break of a good year, all beginnings are tough: self-management is the main focus.
+As with any long hike, after a break of a good year, all beginnings are tough: self-management is the main focus.
 That means first of all getting used to the 8 kilos extra weight on your back and getting all straps and loops to the place where they offer the highest possible comfort.
-Also the right clothing for the Spanish climate has to be found first.
+Also, the right clothing for the Spanish climate has to be found first.

 Tip 1: Take your time and really adjust everything as it is comfortable and good for you: Your backpack has to fit properly, you should neither freeze nor sweat too much in your clothes, the shoes should not squeeze but offer sufficient support.
-On the first kilometers you don’t notice it yet, but with further distances the delayed decision will take its revenge.
+In the first kilometers, you don’t notice it yet, but with further distances, the delayed decision will take its revenge.